Normal Fish in a Tiny Pond

 - Mass Effect Clash Of Civilizations: Many of the technologies that the UNSC take for granted, such as artificial gravity, slipspace, and crystal computational devices, are utterly amazing to the Citadel Races, largely because they did this without any Element Zero, which was thought to be essential for the first two technologies, at least.
 That being said, the UNSC has no knowledge of Biotics, Mass Effect weapons, and many other advances the Citadel takes for granted.

 - Essentially the premise of Idiocracy: The soldier who was frozen was chosen specifically for being perfectly average in every way, but humanity evolved to be stupider, so when he wakes up, he's the smartest man alive, and the person who was frozen with him is the smartest woman alive.
+And at the end the smartest pimp alive wakes up.

 - This is a major premise in the Men In Black series.
 Our race is considered to be extraordinarily weak compared to some alien races, and extraordinarily strong compared to others.